-This bulletin and its attachments are not intended as tax advice, but rather only to assist school districts in understanding the W-2 reporting requirements and HRS capabilities.
-Districts with specific tax questions should seek advice from their tax counsel or Federal and State tax agency resources.
+This bulletin and its attachments are not intended to provide tax advice, but rather to assist school districts in understanding the W-2 reporting requirements and HRS capabilities.
+Districts with specific tax questions should seek advice from their tax professional or Federal and State tax agency resources.